 Digital Scripts

-The information on this help page applies to both CXone Studio and Desktop Studio.
+The information on this help page applies to both Studio and Desktop Studio.

-Digital scripts are used for contacts in CXone on digital channelsClosed A way for contacts to interact with agents or bots.
-A channel can be voice, email, chat, social media, and so on., such as social media public and messaging channels, direct messaging apps including WhatsApp, and website-based chats including Google Business Message.
-CXone handles digital interactions differently from traditional ACD interactions.
+Digital scripts are used for contacts in CXone Mpower on digital channelsClosed Various voice and digital communication mediums that facilitate customer interactions in a contact center., such as social media public and messaging channels, direct messaging apps including WhatsApp, and website-based chats including Apple Messages for Business.
+CXone Mpower handles digital interactions differently from traditional ACD interactions.
 These differences impact the management and routing of digital contacts.

 Digital scripts have built-in buffer protection to protect against DDoS attacks or viral public posts on social media channels.
 In the event that one of these events occurs, the requests are put into a buffer to be processed when system resources are available.